 To help a restless dog relax in the crate, you can use a variety of soothing remedies, such as:

-- a calming bed (these beds usually look like a cozy, soft nest in which the dog feels comfortable and safe);
+• a calming bed (these beds usually look like a cozy, soft nest where the dog feels comfortable and safe);

-These are only additional tools that should be used in conjunction with other crate training methods.
+These are just additional tools that should be used in conjunction with other crate training methods.

 #8.
 Play more with your puppy

 Dogs that don’t get enough exercise can behave destructively.
-If a puppy has a lot of unused energy left, he certainly doesn’t want to be cooped up.
-It can also cause him to hate the crates.
+If a puppy has a lot of unused energy, he certainly doesn’t want to be cooped up.
+This can also cause him to hate the crates.

 So you need to spend plenty of time walking and playing active games.
 Different breeds may require more physical activity, so you should focus on your pet.